Mazda CX-5 years to avoid — most common problems

 First-generation Mazda CX-5 (2014-2016 model years)

 Through the extensive history of Mazda, their models have been known for their reliability and it all started in the same way with the CX-5.
-Surprisingly enough, the common problems driver have encountered didn’t start with the first year of the model’s production.
+Surprisingly enough, the common problems drivers have encountered didn’t start with the first year of the model’s production.

 So, initial problems were reported for the 2014 model year and these included electrical issues like electrical features staying on even while the engine isn’t running.
-Another issue is that some drivers have reported that their car turns off while driving, and this lead to big safety concerns.
+Another issue is that some drivers have reported that their car turns off while driving, and this leads to big safety concerns.

 Second-generation Mazda CX-5 (2018-2019 model years)